L3MON4D3/LuaSnip/DOC.md

 tabstop/placeholder/choice which will be visited just before the new `$0`.
 This new `$0` will be inserted at the (textually) earliest valid position behind the invalid `$0`.

+`opts` can contain the following keys:
+  - `trim_empty`: boolean, remove empty lines from the snippet.
+Default true.
+  - `dedent`: boolean, remove common indent from the snippet's lines.
+    Default true.

+Both `trim_emtpy` and `dedent` will be disabled for snippets parsed via `ls.lsp_expand`: it might prevent correct expansion of snippets sent by lsp.

 ## Snipmate